Why We Measure the Silt Content from the Sand?

 Silt content is a fine material that’s less than 150 microns.
 It’s unstable in the presence of water.
 It’s unstable in the presence of water.
 If we utilize silty sand for bonding, it will reduce the strength and cause rework.

 You may check out this article for silt and clay properties.
-In the field, we have to conduct a silt test for every 20 Cum of sand.
-This may vary.
+In the field, we have to conduct a sand silt content test for every 20 Cum of sand.

 Testing for silt content in Sand

 Fine aggregate or Sand is one of the most important construction materials on any construction site.
 It should be selected very carefully as it contributes to the strength of various important mixtures such as concrete, ointments, and mortars.

 Sand ought to be tested for the presence of soil, silt, moisture, and other harmful materials (salts, coal, mica) that can affect the strength of a structure and cause avoidable reorientation.